prakharp/InterviewQuestions/Java8.md

 # Java 8 Interview Questions and Answers

-## Q. What are the important features of Java 8 release?
+* What are the important features of Java 8 release?
 * Interface methods by default;
 * Lambda expressions;
 * Functional interfaces;